navido89/Police_Force_US/README.md

 <p align="center">
 <img src="images/heat_map.png" style>
 </p>
 Here, we can see that being in the mid-southwest around New Mexico and Oklahoma are not great places per capita for police shootings.
-Alaska with its size still seems a possible outlier here.
+Alaska with its size seems a possible outlier here.

 + In the plot shown below, we can see that the distribution of gender, race and signs of mental illness are unbalanced.
 <p align="center">